Table Of Contents:

 8. Custom Cafe Exhaust and Mufflers

 Everyone’s favourite, the noise making parts.
 You can spend $200 or $2000 on an exhaust.
 If the Cafe Racer parts budget permits I highly recommend a set of custom or performance headers, and a good muffler.
 Getting away with a good slip on muffler is definitely most peoples choice and can yield good results.
 The reverse cone torpedo muffler being our most popular.
 If you’re a little more performance inclined, you really can’t go past a full system and muffler set up.
-Coupled with a carburettor upgrade and dyno tune, it’s the best thing you can put on your Café Racer parts list in the performace department.
+Coupled with a carburettor upgrade and dyno tune, it’s the best thing you can put on your Café Racer parts list in the performance department.

 9. New Motorcycle Electronics + Switches